There are two redirects that can be used to direct site users and search engines to a different URL than they’d originally planned to visit.

 So, when you list a website, it may initially have good rankings but then be pushed down in the rankings from several months to a year.
 Then, your site will be reranked and bubble up in the search rankings.

-If you decide to change your URL as a response to lower traffic, as an example, you may reset the Google aging delay.
+If you decide to change your URL as a response to lower traffic, for example, you may reset the Google aging delay.

-Temporary redirects are less likely to do this than a major redirect, which is why it’s important to use the correct redirect depending on your needs.
+Temporary redirects are less likely to do this than major redirects, which is why it’s important to use the correct redirect depending on your needs.